Zee Entertainment shares settle 8 pc higher | Headlines

 Zee Entertainment shares settle 8 pc higher

-Shares of Zee Entertainment Enterprises Ltd ZEEL settled 8 per cent higher on Tuesday after media giant Zee and Sony Pictures Networks India are working to salvage their USD 10 billion merger.The scrip of the company surged 8.03 per cent to close at Rs 193 apiece on the BSE.
+Shares of Zee Entertainment Enterprises Ltd ZEEL settled 8 per cent higher on Tuesday amid reports that media giant Zee and Sony Pictures Networks India are working to salvage their USD 10 billion merger.The scrip of the company surged 8.03 per cent to close at Rs 193 apiece on the BSE.

 - Country: